OliverLysa/observatory-data-prep/README.md

 ### Data extraction

-Scripts for extracting data from sources via API where available, web scraping and manual downloading.
-Steps:
+Scripts for extracting data from sources via API where available, web scraping and manual downloading, cleaning and validation, outlier replacement and unknown values estimated.

--   Data retrieved
--   Data **validated** and **cleaned**
--   Outlier replacement and unknown values estimated
+Protocols for:

+Trade

+Prodcom

+Bill of materials

+Lifespan

+Outflow

+GVA

+Emissions

 ### Variable calculation

 -   Scripts for calculating/deriving data presented in components where not taken directly from sources
+-   KPI definitions and methodologies

 ### Visualise